 If you have not paid all required fees to the National Visa Center, please be prepared to pay these fees on the day of your interview.

-All fees may be paid in U.S. dollars or the equivalent in CFA.
-We only accept cash.
+All fees may be paid in U.S. dollars or the equivalent in FCFA.
+We accept cash only.
+Payment made with U.S. dollars must be on currency printed within the last 10 years.
+We do not accept bankers drafts, pay orders or personal checks.
 Please note that if you are found ineligible to receive a visa, the application fee cannot be refunded.
 A complete list of fees can be found here.

-Do not make travel plans outside of Burkina Faso
+Do not make travel plans outside of Cameroon

 If your visa is approved, we will keep your passport at the embassy while we prepare your immigration packet and print a visa for your passport.
-The consular officer will tell you when to return to the embassy to pick up your passport.
-If you have to travel within Burkina Faso while your passport is still with us, please make sure you have a valid picture ID other than your passport.
+The consular officer will provide instructions on when to return to the embassy to pick up your visa and travel packet.
+If you have to travel within Cameroon while your passport is still with us, you can withdraw your passport and we will suspend the issuance of your visa until you return the passport to the consular section.